Christoph33one/viks-bakery/README.md

 For project requirements and project planning I followed the agile methodologies and best practices.
 I used a scrum board which is a built in feature in the projects repository with GitHub https://github.com/.

 I created a list of project goals using aglies user stories method.
-A User Story is a small, self-contained unit of development work designed to accomplish a specific goal within a product and articulate the value proposition for the work and drive the development work.
+A user Story is a small, self-contained unit of development work designed to accomplish a specific goal within a product and articulate the value proposition for the work and drive the development work.
 I have broken down my user stoires into three categories for better organisation and readability.

 Admin user stoiries
 - A list of all functions and expectations for a site administrator